29 September, 2017

-We've all heard the stories of how people attend a property auction and buy a home for an unbelievably low price.
-The process can prove exciting and potentially profitable; however it is essential that you proceed with caution.
+We have all heard the stories of how people attend a property auction and bought a property for an unbelievably low price.
+The process can prove exciting and potentially profitable; however it is essential that you proceed with caution!

 When you express an interest in a property, there is usually a legal pack available from the Auctioneers.
 It is very important that you digest this thoroughly, and if you are unsure about anything, have your solicitor check it out for awkward covenants or restrictions.

 Due to the speed of the buying process at an auction, you need to ensure you have the money in place before the auction takes place.
 A successful bid is legally binding the moment the hammer drops and it is imperative that you have a ten percent deposit on the day of the auction, with the rest available within 28 days.
 If you require a mortgage, it is prudent that you have discussed all of the financial implications with the lender, and have arranged a mortgage in principle.